shanzi/autoHEADER/README.md

 1. `g:autoHEADER_auto_enable`
     Decide whether autoHEADER auto loaded when vim launches, default is 1.
 2. `g:autoHEADER_default_author`
-    The default author displayed follows _Creation By_ , the default value is value of your $USER environment varible.
+    The default author name displayed follows _Creation By_ , the default value is your $USER environment varible.
 3. `g:autoHEADER_default_licence`
     Default licence for new source file. the place holder is "all right reserved"
 4. `g:autoHEADER_fill_char_count`